kckrinke/tailsclock/README.md

 Users can right-click on the applet, select the Preferences option and change the Time Zone along with a few other general options from there.
 The timezone is system-independent and is intended to allow the user to view the time in a different Time Zone than the system settings.
+The clock also displays a simple calendar when clicked.

 ## Purpose ##